cengc13/ml-hea-corrosion-code-data/generate-sqs-structure/README.md

 - Command to find the special quasi-random structure is as simple as `mcsqs -n=[number of elements]`.
-Details of other arguments for the command can be found (https://www.sciencedirect.com/science/article/pii/S0364591613000540)[in this work]
+Details of other arguments for the command can be found [in this work](https://www.sciencedirect.com/science/article/pii/S0364591613000540)

 - The initial lattice file for each sqs structure incluidng three to five elements is given by `rndstr.in`.